 - 3. A presentation of the draft JRNI-ASP was made to the Alberta Industrial Heartland Association Economic Development Committee to inform our stakeholders of the intended changes included in the update. - 4.
 The draft JRNI-ASP was sent to a number of stakeholders for their information and comments, including Alberta Transportation, landowners within the ASP area, and neighbouring landowners.
-No comments have been received to date from any of these stakeholders. - 5.
+Comments were received from CN Railway Properties, with suggested regulatory and policy recommendations for lands in the vicinity of their railways.
+The regulatory recommendations for inclusion within the Land Use Bylaw were kept on file for information.
+The policy recommendations were reviewed and current processes were found to be in compliance with the recommendations.
+As such, no changes to existing policy were made. - 5.
 The draft JRNI-ASP was circulated to Strathcona County, Sturgeon County, Lamont County, and the City of Edmonton.
 Responses were not received from the City of Edmonton and Lamont County.
 Sturgeon County provided a letter identifying no concerns regarding the JRNI-ASP update.
 Strathcona County provided a list of concerns, and comments regarding the draft JRNI-ASP.
 Most of the comments received were minor issues, and textual amendments.
 Some concerns related to the need for Alberta Transportation's involvement and the need for a Traffic Impact Assessment (TIA).
 As amending the road network was not part of the update, the need for a supplemental TIA was considered unnecessary.
 However, it was agreed further TIAs may be necessary when the local road network is established at the Outline Plan stage.

-Capital Region Board (CRB) approval is required for ASP adoptions and/or amendments within 1.6km of the Alberta Industrial Heartland.
-Following first reading, Administration will submit an application under the Regional Evaluation Framework.
-The Public Hearing and final readings will be scheduled after the CRB renders a decision.
+Approval from the Capital Region Board (CRB) is required for the ASP adoption because the plan area is located within 1.6km of the Alberta Industrial Heartland.
+Following first reading, Administration submitted an application under the Regional Evaluation Framework.
+Approval was granted by the CRB on June 8, 2015.
+The application was not part of an appeal process.